 If you want to find out for yourself, Room B340 is now welcoming overnight guests again (well, maybe not quite welcoming).

-Visiting the Queen Mary
+Visiting the Queen Mary in 2022

 Whether you’re a fan of all things ghostly, a cruise ship enthusiast, or a history buff, consider visiting RMS Queen Mary if you’re planning to be in the Los Angeles area.
-The ship is 17.6 miles (28.3km) from LAX, and just 4.4 miles (7km) from Long Beach Airport.
+The ship is 17.6 miles (28.3km) from LAX and just 4.4 miles (7km) from Long Beach Airport.

-The ship features a hotel, a shopping arcade, and three restaurants.
+Queen Mary features a hotel, a shopping arcade, and three restaurants.
 A variety of tours and events take place each day.

 Ghost Tours of the Queen Mary